qmlbook/qmlbook/docs/fluid/fluid.rst

 .. issues:: ch05

 A series of transitions can be added to every item.
 A transition is executed by a state change.
 You can define on which state change a particular transition can be applied using the ``from:`` and ``to:`` properties.
-These two properties act like a filter, when the filter is true the transition will be applied.
+These two properties act like a filter when the filter is true the transition will be applied.
 You can also use the wild-cast "*" which means "any state".
 For example ``from:"*"; to:"*"`` means from any state to any other state and is the default value for ``from`` and ``to``, which means the transition is applied to every state switch.

-For this example we would like to animate the color changes when switching state from "go" to "stop".
+For this example, we would like to animate the color changes when switching state from "go" to "stop".
 For the other reversed state change ("stop" to "go") we want to keep an immediate color change and don't apply a transition.
 We restrict the transition with the ``from`` and ``to`` properties to filter only the state change from "go" to "stop".
-Inside the transition we add two color animations for each light, which shall animate the property changes defined in the state description.
+Inside the transition, we add two color animations for each light, which shall animate the property changes defined in the state description.

 .. literalinclude:: src/animation/StatesExample.qml
     :start-after: M4>>
     :end-before: <<M4

 You can change the state though clicking the UI.
 The state is applied immediately and will also change the state while a transition is running.
-So try to click the UI while the state is in transition from "stop" to "go".
+So try to click the UI while the state is in the transition from "stop" to "go".
 You will see the change will happen immediately.

 .. figure:: assets/trafficlight_transition.png

 You could play around with this UI by, for example, scaling the inactive light down to highlight the active light.
-For this you would need to add another property change for scaling to the states and also handle the animation for the scaling property in the transition.
+For this, you would need to add another property change for scaling to the states and also handle the animation for the scaling property in the transition.
 Another option would be to add an "attention" state where the lights are blinking yellow.
 For this, you would need to add a sequential animation to the transition for one second going to yellow ("to" property of the animation and one sec going to "black").
 Maybe you would also want to change the easing curve to make it more visually appealing.

 Advanced Techniques
 ===================